 Jae-Ha has a tragic past, a visual impairment, and a moral compass that pushes him past his immediate capabilities.
 Then, there is Su-Jeong, a doctor who serves as a window into the Living Death.
 But instead of just working as a tool for exposition, she’s a full character with medical expertise, trauma, and strength.
 There is a beauty in the pain that all three have seen that shapes their interactions with each other.

-Additionally, the 278-page manhwa also includes a bonus story, “Burning Hell” where a secluded island has become a private battlefield as the notorious Japanese criminal and cannibal Juu and the infamous Korean serial murderer Han face off against each other and those who come to the island.
+Additionally, the 278-page manhwa also includes a bonus story, “Burning Hell,” where a secluded island has become a private battlefield as the notorious Japanese criminal and cannibal Juu and the infamous Korean serial murderer Han face off against each other and those who come to the island.
 While Kingdom of the Gods’ story is enough to pick up this volume, “Burning Hell” only adds to the book despite being a completely separate story.
-The art in here is horrific, explicit, and some of the best I’ve seen in horror comic books or manga hands down.
+The art in here is horrific and explicit, and hands down, some of the best I’ve seen in horror comic books or manga.
 The entirety of “Burning Hell” is an action-packed work of art.

 Kingdom of the Gods